klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 }
 ```

-Now, we're removing the permission directly from the device's collection, adhering to object-oriented principles, and EF Core handles the deletion upon saving changes.
+Now, we're removing the permission directly from the device's collection, adhering to object-oriented principles.
+EF Core changer tracker updates the removed `Permission` state as `Deleted` and removes it from the database upon calling `_dbContext.SaveChangesAsync()`.

 ## Important Considerations